kiketordera/advanced-performance/readme.md

 <br><br>

 ## Technical documents [PlantUML]

-> <b>Note:</b> This is not related to Flutter, this is just a tool to create technical documentation

 [PlantUML](https://plantuml.com) is an open-source project, that allows you to create technical documentation for your project, and will transform this code: